School of Theology

 Pontifical Laterean University

 The School of Theology is afiliated to the Faculty of Theology of the Pontifical Laterean University.
-Founded in 1773 by Clement XIV, it is traditionally considered the “Pope’s University”.
-At the end of the formation at the School of Theology, the Pontifical Lateran University gives the Canonique Baccalaureate in theology.
+Founded in 1773 by Clement XIV, it is traditionally considered as the “Pope’s University”.
+At the end of the formation at the School of Theology, the Pontifical Lateran University gives the Baccalaureate in Sacred Theology.